 Temple - Randlett is a very small town located in the state of Oklahoma.
 With a population of 1,970 people and just one neighborhood, Temple - Randlett is the 178th largest community in Oklahoma.

-When you are in Temple - Randlett, you'll notice that it is more blue-collar than most other communities in America.
-38.99% of Temple - Randlett’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Temple - Randlett is a blue-collar town, with 38.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Temple - Randlett is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Temple - Randlett who work in office and administrative support (12.14%), teaching (8.81%), and maintenance occupations (7.63%).

-The percentage of adults in Temple - Randlett with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.38% of adults in Temple - Randlett have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Temple - Randlett rank slightly lower than the national average.
+14.38% of adults 25 and older in Temple - Randlett have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Temple - Randlett in 2022 was $31,993, which is wealthy relative to Oklahoma, and middle income relative to the rest of the US.
 This equates to an annual income of $127,972 for a family of four.
 However, Temple - Randlett contains both very wealthy and poor people as well.